 Ebates site and the browser extension

 There are two main ways you can find cash back offers with Ebates: searching their site for deals ahead of time or installing the Ebates browser extension, which will make it easy to opt-into offers as you shop around the web.
 Personally I actually like to use a combination of the two.
-For example, if I know several retailers that will carry the item I’m looking to buy, I might check Ebates ahead of time to see where I should start my search.
-Meanwhile there are also times where I get the pleasant surprise of landing on a site and having the Chrome extension alert me to a deal (like with my business card experience).
+For example, if I know several retailers will carry the item I’m looking to buy, I might check Ebates ahead of time to see where I should start my search.
+Meanwhile there are also times where I get the pleasant surprise of landing on a site and having the Chrome extension alert me to a deal (as I mentioned).
 In either case, you’ll want to ensure that you either click the link on the Ebates page to visit the site in question or activate the offer using the extension before making your purchase.

 Not only does the browser extension pop-up when you reach an applicable site but it will also help you find Ebates deals when using Google.
 If you search for a product or service and you have your Ebates extension on, your search results will display little ‘E’ logos above the participating sites and even show you what the cashback offer is for each listing.
 This could be a huge timesaver if you’re choosing a retailer based on Ebates value alone — however, in some cases, you may still want to ensure that the pricing of the actual item is comparable, lest you overspend on the purchase itself just to earn cash back.